jack-tsai/splunk-sdk-php/README.md

-# The Splunk Software Development Kit for PHP (Deprecated)
+# The Splunk Software Development Kit for PHP

 #### Version 1.0